 I think the primary reason behind that is the challenging nature of the road.
 When someone plans a trip to Leh, the feeling is of adventure, and Srinagar to Leh route is considered easier.
 So for adventure seekers and people who want the adventure to begin early, the Manali Leh highway becomes the obvious choice.

 I hope the information on traveling from Manali to Leh Ladakh was of help.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
+You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.